amyjko/bookish/examples/tutorial/chapters/introduction.md

 two = 1 + 1
 if two == 2:
    print "Truth"
-\`
-`
+\``

 Peruse will try to highlight based on that language's syntax.

 `python
 two = 1 + 1
 if two == 2:
    print "Truth"
-`
+` Look, syntax highlighting!